Registration for SLP Summit July 21-23, 2025 is now open!

-AAC - Augmentative and Alternative Communication Event
+AAC - Augmentative and Alternative Communication

-AAC - Augmentative and Alternative Communication Event
+AAC - Augmentative and Alternative Communication

 Communication is an essential human need, and for individuals with complex communication challenges, Augmentative and Alternative Communication (AAC) offers a pathway to express their thoughts, needs, and emotions.
-This live event and the pre recorded courses will delve into the world of Augmentative and Alternative Communication (AAC) systems.
-We will bust common AAC myths such as the candidacy model and the expert model and discuss who can benefit from AAC and best practices.

-This ground-breaking online conference is dedicated to the exploration of Alternative and Augmentative Communication (AAC).The AAC Conference is designed to empower parents, educators, paraprofessionals, therapists, speech-language pathologists, and SLPAs with the tools, insights, and practical knowledge needed to bring AAC into the hands and hearts of those who need it the most.
+Each course is dedicated to the exploration of Alternative and Augmentative Communication (AAC) and supporting AAC users.
+Parents, educators, paraprofessionals, therapists, speech-language pathologists, and SLPAs will walk away feeling empowered and equipped with the tools, insights, and practical knowledge needed to bring AAC into the hands and hearts of those who need it the most.

 Courses